manonthegithub/GSoC-2020/rocketmq/Proposal.md

-# GSoC project proposal for Apache Camel.
+# GSoC project proposal for Apache RocketMQ.
 # About me¶
  - University of Freiburg.
 MS Computer Science.
 2018 - now
  - Worked as a developer in industry.
 3-4 years of experience in Java and 3-4 years more in Scala.
 Basic Python, Javascript, web-development.